History of St Vincent's Hospital, Sydney in Timeline

 St Vincent's Hospital, Sydney

-St Vincent's Hospital, located in Darlinghurst, Sydney, is a prominent tertiary referral hospital and research facility.
-While funded and integrated within the New South Wales public health system, it is operated by St Vincent's Health Australia.
-The hospital maintains affiliations with both the University of Tasmania College of Health and Medicine and the University of New South Wales Medical School, emphasizing its commitment to education and research.
+St Vincent's Hospital, Sydney, located in Darlinghurst, is a major tertiary referral hospital and research facility.
+While integrated into the NSW public health system, it's operated by St Vincent's Health Australia.
+The hospital maintains affiliations with the University of Notre Dame Australia and the University of New South Wales Medical School, supporting education and research endeavors.

-In 1923, St Vincent's Hospital became affiliated with the University of Sydney.
+In 1923, St Vincent's Hospital was originally affiliated with the University of Sydney

 October 1968: First Australian Heart Transplant

-In October 1968, St Vincent's Hospital performed the first Australian heart transplant, led by Harry Windsor, on 57-year-old Richard Pye, who survived for 45 days.
+In October 1968, St Vincent's Hospital performed the first Australian heart transplant.
+The team was led by Harry Windsor.
+The patient, Richard Pye, survived for 45 days after the operation.

 In 1968, St Vincent's Hospital changed its affiliation from the University of Sydney to the University of New South Wales.